paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

   (D) access to information specialists to assist in providing information searches and referrals to small business;

-  (E) access to part-time professional specialists to conduct research or to provide counseling assistance whenever the need arises; and
+  (E) access to part-time professional specialists to conduct research or to provide counseling assistance whenever the need arises;

-  (F) access to laboratory and adaptive engineering facilities.
+  (F) access to laboratory and adaptive engineering facilities; and

+  (G) access to cybersecurity specialists to counsel, assist, and inform small business concern clients, in furtherance of the Small Business Development Center Cyber Strategy developed under section 1841(a) of the National Defense Authorization Act for Fiscal Year 2017.

 (3) Services provided by a small business development center shall include, but shall not be limited to—